Myanmar National Human Rights Commission: Members

 The MNHRC was first formed by President decree in September 2011 and re-formed three years later in September 2014 after the first MNHRC law was enacted.
 The MNHRC law mandates that the rights commission be re-formed every five years.
-On January 14,2020, Myanmar President Office released a statement that Myanmar National Human Rights Commission was being reorganized with 11 commissioners.
-This 11 commission is led by U Hla Myint, the Myanmar representative to the ASEAN intergovernmental commission on Human Rights (AICHR) and Vice chair Dr. Nanda Hmun, the retired permanent secretary of the Ministry of Religion and Culture.
+On January 14, 2020, Myanmar President Office released a statement that Myanmar National Human Rights Commission was being reorganized with 11 commissioners.
+This 11 commission is led by U Hla Myint, the Myanmar representative to the ASEAN intergovernmental commission on Human Rights (AICHR) and Vice chair Nanda Hmun, the retired permanent secretary of the Ministry of Religion and Culture.